OrganicDreamer/DNA-parts-list-creator/README.md

 1) In R (CONSOLE WINDOW ONLY, YOU BIOLOGISTS!!!) type: save2partslist("the part's name","the part's sequence")

-2) Open folder where save2partslist.R is saved, open partslist.txt to view your parts list.
+2) Go to folder where save2partslist.R is saved, open partslist.txt to view your parts list.